OE-FET/Origin-Scripts/README.md

 ## Script parameters
 **Parameters** are **variables** inside the scripts that need to be set up manually, using the `CodeBuilder`, before the script is run.
-These parameters are then used to extract various metrics (e.g. the dielectric thickness parameter is used to extract the mobility), or to select the correct template.
+These parameters are then used to extract various metrics (e.g. the dielectric thickness parameter is used to extract the mobility), or to select the correct graph template.
 If the parameters are set up incorrectly, the script may also not run properly.
 The parameters for each script are the following:

 ### OFET parameters